simuse/sass-styleguide/README.md

 # Skynet SASS styleguide

-A team friendly approach to working with SASS on large projects
+A team friendly approach to working with SASS on large projects.

 ## Table of content